 It has to do with the welfare and the single parenthood and sex outside of marriage.

-And I want to congratulate you too, because I think until liberal blacks like Jesse Jackson and Al Sharpton and uh Tabus Smiley get on board with you and Bill Cosby, that the conservative bringing the family back together will not only affect poverty rates, but it will also uh lessen the FTD rates because we just had the report that minorities are um up to fifty percent of the new HIV cases.
+And I want to congratulate you, too, because I think until liberal blacks like Jesse Jackson and Al Sharpton and Tavis Smiley get on board with you and Bill Cosby, that the conservative bringing the family back together will not only affect poverty rates, but it will also lessen the STD rates because we just had the report that minorities are up to 50% of the new HIV cases.

 And all the other things that are related to that one behavior.

-And and and Laura refers to a column I wrote some time ago, that uh th avoiding poverty is not rocket science.
+And Laura refers to a column I wrote some time ago that avoiding poverty is not rocket science.

 There are four things that you have to do.